rameshraghupathy/SONiC/doc/smart-switch/graceful-shutdown/graceful-shutdown.md

 1. **Daemon Initialization:**

-   * Upon startup, `gnoi_reboot_daemon.py` subscribes to the `CHASSIS_MODULE_INFO_TABLE` to monitor incoming shutdown/reboot requests.
+   * Upon startup, `gnoi_reboot_daemon.py` subscribes to the `CHASSIS_MODULE_TABLE` to monitor incoming shutdown/reboot requests.
 The state transition will be no-op for startup requests.

 2. **CLI Command Execution:**